broxus/octusbridge-relay/README.md

      ```
      Not recommended for machines with lower specs than required

    > At this stage, a systemd service `relay` is created.
-Configs and keys will be in `/etc/relay` and
+Configs and keys will be in `/etc/relay`.
-   > Everscale node DB will be in `/var/db/relay`.

    **Do not start this service yet!**